AlphaGenes/AlphaPeel/docs/source/get_started.rst

 Install locally
 ===============

-You can also install AlphaPeel locally.
+You can also install |Software| locally.
 Below are the local install instructions:

 Clone the repository: